drgvszi/Catan/Reports/GameEngineReports/README.md

  }
 }
 ```
- - if the code is 200, the mentioned resources are moved from the player to the bank
+ - if the code is 200, the specified resources are moved from the player to the bank
  - if the code is 202, the player must send again ```discardResources```
  - if ```sentAll``` is true, the game can continue
 # Robber
+## Move the Robber if you rolled seven or you use the Knight development card
 ```
 {
  "gameId": "gameId",